Proof of parentage

 - the court makes a declaration (finding) that a person is a child’s father and/or that a person is liable to pay child support for a child.

-What the law says about who is the father can sometimes be proven wrong with other evidence, such as DNA testing.
+What the law says about who the father is can sometimes be proven wrong with other evidence, such as DNA testing.

 DNA testing